 Drafting Wholesale Contracts

 If you would like us to assist with creating your appropriate wholesale purchase contract and assignment documents, Rick Davis Real Estate Law would be happy to do so.
-Rick Davis Real Estate Law charges a flat rate of $585 for drafting these documents, and you can learn more about retaining a lawyer to draft your contracts on our contract drafting webpage.
+Rick Davis Real Estate Law charges a flat rate for drafting these documents, and you can learn more about retaining a lawyer to draft your contracts and our pricing on our contract drafting webpage.
 Please note that these documents can be prepared as forms to be used in all of your wholesale transactions.
 Moreover, if you already have purchase contracts in place, a lawyer can draft the contracts as amendments so as to allow you closing to happen smoothly.

 Guidance for Wholesale Investors